jimbomcb/SFM_Rigs/README.md

 -
 Drop the *.py file into SourceFilmmaker\game\platform\scripts\sfm\animset, the rig scripts are now accessible from the rightclick->rig menu on animation sets.

+*setup_dilation*
+-
+Adds controllers for pupil dilation on supported models.

 *rig_headcrabs*
 -
 Rigging for the 3 headcrabs, requires custom model, can be found [here](http://steamcommunity.com/groups/OpenSourceFilmmaker/discussions/2/864945865074664734/)